 Figure 7.9: Controls for entering Bill Amount

-Note: Notice the Entry displays alphanumeric keyboard by default
+Note: Notice the Entry displays alphanumeric keyboard by default.

 Let us add the remaining controls for the UI in the same way.
 In row 2, for the Tip %, add a label to denote the tip selected by the user using a slider control in row 3.
 The tip amount will be calculated using C# later and it will appear under the tip amount.

 In row 3, place a slider to adjust the tip % mentioned in Step 9.